BOLA: Near-Optimal Bitrate Adaptation for Online Videos: Implementation and Empirical Evaluation

 Looking back at Fig.~\ref{fig:BolaFinite}, we see that the added stability of \mbox{BOLA-U} pays off when using a small buffer size and BOLA-U achieves a larger utility than BOLA-FINITE.
 Fig.~\ref{fig:UtilityA} shows the time-average utility of \mbox{BOLA-O} and \mbox{BOLA-U} with $\gamma p = 5$ and $Q_{\max}p = 25$s playing a 30-minute video.
 The utility lost by \mbox{BOLA-O} to avoid oscillations is clearly evident.
 In practice the lost utility is limited by the distance between encoded bitrates; if the next lower bitrate level is not far from the network bandwidth, then little utility will be lost.

-We measure oscillations by comparing consecutive chunks.
-The change in bitrate between a chunk and the next is the absolute difference between bitrates (in Mbps) of the two chunks.
-Fig.~\ref{fig:BitrateChange} shows the bitrate change averaged across all the chunks.
+We measure oscillations by comparing consecutive segments.
+The change in bitrate between a segment and the next is the absolute difference between bitrates (in Mbps) of the two segments.
+Fig.~\ref{fig:BitrateChange} shows the bitrate change averaged across all the segments.
 While \mbox{BOLA-U} has a high average bitrate change because of the quantization, \mbox{BOLA-O} only switches bitrate because of network bandwidth variations.